xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### The pattern

 To implement the different states of the game, we used the State Pattern.
 This pattern allows the implementation of each state as subclass.
-If so, we can switch from different states by only switching to another class.
+If so, we can switch from different states only by switching to another class/state.

 #### Implementation